-- Pour the batter into prepared pan.
-Bake for 35-40 minutes, until the cake feels springy to the touch in the center and a toothpick inserted into the center comes out clean.
+- Bake for 25-30 minutes, until the cake feels springy to the touch in the center and a toothpick inserted into the center comes out clean.
 Cool cake on a wire rack for 10 minutes; then turn it out of the pan onto the rack.
 Cool completely.

 For the whipped cream:

 - Add cream, mascarpone, ¼ cup sugar and ½ teaspoon vanilla extract to a large bowl.
 Beat with a hand mixer on high until cream thickens and holds its shape, about 2 minutes.
 Spread cream on top of cake.1 cup whipping cream, 4 ounces mascarpone cheese, ¼ cup granulated sugar, ½ teaspoon vanilla extract

 For the topping: